 phil and teds Lobster Review

-Pros: Very portable, easy to place, 4-point shoulder harness, crotch panel
+Pros: Very portable, easy to place, 4-point shoulder harness

 Cons: Poor table compatability, not enough room for baby, tray could fit better, expensive

 Our Analysis and Test Results

-Founded in 1994 by a father-son team and later purchased in 1998 by current CEO Campbell Gower, phil and teds is a super quirky, fresh, and innovative company whose mantra is "adapt and survive."
-Their About page also has one of their employees coining the phrase "living dynamically with kids in tow."
-This New Zealand-based company, best known for its in-line, tandem strollers, has freshened up the baby industry in the US infusing it with contemporary inspiration and vigorous competition.
+Founded in 1994 by a father-son team and later purchased in 1998 by current CEO Campbell Gower, phil and teds is an innovative company whose mantra is "adapt and survive."
+This New Zealand-based company has infused the baby industry in the US with contemporary inspiration and vigorous competition.

 Ease Of Use

-The Lobster is simple to setup: fold it open, slide it onto the table and twist it tight, and voila, you're finished!
-There are certain limitations to the type of surfaces it can affix to though.
-It can only be used with tables that have straight edges without skirts or lips, which can cause difficulties for families hoping to use the chair at restaurants.
+The Lobster is simple to set up, unfold, slide onto the table, and twist tight.
+Voila, you're finished!
+There are limitations to the type of surfaces that work with the Lobster.
+It only works with tables that have straight edges and no skirts or lips, which can make it challenging to use at all restaurants.

 Safety and Quality